mikephn/UVAE/README.md

 ## Introduction

-UVAE is a deep learning framework for training autoencoder-based latent variable models through simple description of prediction objectives.
+UVAE is a deep learning framework for training autoencoder-based latent variable models through simple description of objectives.

-The purpose is to create models which can automatically integrate disjoint data modalities, correct batch effects, and perform regression, classification, imputation, and clustering over the joint latent space.
+You can create models to automatically integrate disjoint data modalities, correct batch effects, perform regression, classification, and imputation over the joint latent space.

 Currently column data is supported.

 #### Dependencies

-`tensorflow==2.5.0`

-Optional:
+`tensorflow==3.1.0`

+Optional (Python):

 `arm-mango` for hyper-parameter tuning,

+`harmonypy` for LISI metric calculation,

 `matplotlib umap-learn` for visualisation.

+Optional (R):

+`immunogenomics/lisi` for LISI metric calculation (if harmonypy is not used),

+`cyCombine` for EMD/MAD metric calculation.

 ## Usage